 Music has proven to evoke emotional responses, as well as soothe and stimulate people mentally.
 Playing music from a time that your loved one would remember will also allow them to reminisce.
 Why not create a playlist of their favourite songs or print lyrics off so that they can sing along?

-Music is proven to have great effects of those living with the condition, so when you’re considering activities for the elderly living with dementia – play a favourite tune that you know your loved one will enjoy.
+Music is proven to have great effects on those living with the condition, so when you’re considering activities for the elderly with dementia – play a favourite tune that you know your loved one will enjoy.
 If it provokes a positive reaction, this can make a real positive difference to the enjoyment of their day.

 4. Creative activities